Identify and match words to the correct syllable types with this set of three treasure-themed worksheets.

 A “Treasured” Decoding Skill – The Six Syllable Types

-Understanding how to break words into smaller chunks is a valuable skill when it comes to decoding (reading) and encoding (spelling) unknown words.
-This is where knowing about syllable types can be of great benefit to our young learners!
+Understanding how to break words into smaller chunks is a valuable skill when decoding (reading) and encoding (spelling) unknown words.
+Knowing about syllable types can be of great benefit to our young learners!

 This set of worksheets has been designed to help students identify the six syllable types in common words.
 Each worksheet contains six treasure chests, each labeled with a particular syllable type.
-In case you need a refresher, the six syllable types are closed, open, magic (or silent) e, vowel team, r-controlled, and consonant +le.
+If you need a refresher, the six syllable types are closed, open, magic (or silent) e, vowel team, r-controlled, and consonant +le.
 Under the chests is a table containing six words.
-Students must cut out the words, then paste them underneath the treasure chest with the matching syllable type.
+Students must cut out the words and then paste them underneath the treasure chest with the matching syllable type.

 There are three different worksheets to work through.
 Answer sheets are also included.